Residential conveyancing timescales

 How long does a residential leasehold sale take?

-The time it takes from your offer being accepted until you complete the sale of your house depends on several factors.
-The average sale conveyancing process is between 10 and 14 weeks, but a leasehold typically takes around 4 weeks longer.
+The time it takes from you accepting an offer until you complete the sale of your house depends on several factors.
+The average leasehold sale conveyancing process is between 12 and 16 weeks.
 Overall, the sales process can vary depending on several factors.

 For example:-